 ARTICLE V: ORGANIZATION AND ADMINISTRATION

-SAIKAT is an Association which is governed by it members.
-Members, by way of a GB meeting, are responsible for amending the Constitution and By-Laws, receiving the financial reports of the Association, electing and removing the EC members and approving dissolution or merger of the Association.
+SAIKAT is an Association which is governed by its members.
+Members, by way of a General Body (GB) meeting, are responsible for amending the Constitution and By-Laws, receiving the financial reports of the Association, electing and removing the Executive Committee (EC) members and approving dissolution or merger of the Association.

 The Association’s administration shall be managed by an EC consisting of: